arkrueger/h2o-adsorption/README.md

 Step 9.5: Reflect on the pain caused by Step 9.
 Sticks and stones _may_ break my bones but MATLAB will _always_ hurt me.

-Step 10: Present findings, finish the class, and graduate college.
+Step 10: Celebrate having found the mass transfer coefficient, present findings, and graduate college.

 ![image](https://user-images.githubusercontent.com/54046534/115321378-87971c80-a138-11eb-819c-32dc539610d7.png)
 ![image](https://user-images.githubusercontent.com/54046534/115322474-fecdb000-a13a-11eb-8b84-97cda945d79a.png)